 There are basically two separate wings to this lounge (connected by a walkway).
 Each wing is broken up into a handful of different rooms and lounge areas.
 Each contains its own bar and food buffet.

 In my opinion, it’s the variety of seating types which makes or breaks an airport lounge.
 The SFO Amex Lounge delivers, with a wide variety of seating types for nearly any type of mood (or vibe).
+It’s much better than the seating options in the IAH Amex Centurion Lounge IMHO.

 The main reason why I like the seats in this lounge is because many of them are private.
 It wasn’t all that hard for me to find my own little nook to escape to.
 Introverted life FTMFW.